radiofrance/dib/docs/backends.md

 | BuildKit | ✔     | ✗      | ✔          |

 ## Docker

+> **Deprecated:** The Docker backend is deprecated and will be removed in a future release.
+Please use the BuildKit backend instead.

 The `docker` backend uses [Docker](https://www.docker.com/) behind the scenes, and runs `docker build` You need to have the Docker CLI installed locally to use this backend.